predicatemike/predigame-zombie/README.md

 Zombie Madness
 ---------
-An instructional implementation based on the [Predigame Platform](http://predigame.com).
-Many of the features have been curated by ~75 aspiring innovators (ages 10+) who love to flex some STEM prowess by putting ideas to code!
+A coding instructional implementation based on the [Predigame Platform](http://predigame.com).
+Many of the features have been curated by ~75 aspiring innovators (ages 10+) who love to flex their STEM prowess by putting ideas to code!

 ## Asset Licenses
 All static artwork has been obtained from [OpenGameArt](https://opengameart.org/) or from Google with the "Labeled for reuse" filtered defined.
-All animated sprites are licensed to Predicate Academy (Predigame's developer) for use limited to non-commercial Predigame development.
+Animated sprites are licensed to Predicate Academy (Predigame's developer) for use limited to non-commercial Predigame development.

 ## The (DEFAULT) Game Story
 - This game consists of three "actors" - the player (you, depicted as a soldier), red forces (depicted as a zombie), and blue forces (depicted as a wild boar).
 - Red forces launch in the top-right corner and will randomly find and seek the player and blues.
 Reds will attack upon collision.
 Death will be imminent.
 Blue deaths immediately turn into a new red.
+Player death ends game.
 - Blue forces launch in the top-left corner and try to navigate to their "home" destination (bottom-right corner).
 They don't know anything about the player and zombie, though it is possible to hack the blue forces and add "self defense".
-- Reds and blues  periodically "replan" their route to a given destination cell.
+- Reds and blues  periodically "replan" their routes.
 - Players try to ensure as many blues can return home safely while destroying all reds.
 They have weapons and should not be afraid to use them.
+- There is a 10% chance of a special level that will require a different strategy.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/ysMEknhl8Us/0.jpg)](https://youtu.be/ysMEknhl8Us "Zombie Madness")

 ## Instructional Coverage
-We're working on some videos to describe Predigame concepts in more detail, but this game illustrates some pretty cool features of the platform.
+We're working on some videos to describe Predigame concepts in more detail, but this game illustrates quite a few pretty cool features of the platform.

 **Predigame Concepts Covered:**
 - Callbacks (timing and keyboard)